Cliff Griffith: World Championship career summary

 The Indianapolis 500 was part of the FIA World Championship from 1950 through 1960.
 Drivers competing at Indy during those years were credited with World Championship points and participation.
-Cliff Griffith participated in 3 World Championship races.
+Griffith participated in three World Championship races.
 He started on the pole 0 times, won 0 races, set 0 fastest laps, and finished on the podium 0 times.
 He accumulated a total of 0 championship points.